 A movie entitled "The Keys of the Kingdom" came out in the 50's about a missionary effort in China.
-After many failures in other areas of ministry, the priest was sent to missionary work in China by one who believed in him despite his reported failures.
+After many failures in other areas of ministry, the priest was sent to missionary work in China by a bishop who believed in him despite his reported failures.

 Again, the words previously mentioned: If we cannot perform in more conspicuous service we are still serving the Lord.
 When the priest departed from China, after many years of faithful service, though not elevated in status as his friend, seemingly in the shadow of Peter concept, he found his accomplishments to be far more extensive than realized in the fanfare that was provided at his departure.

 One may feel they are Andrew, seemingly a shadow of Peter his brother, in comparison to others who are often in the limelight as Peter.
 However, one man wrote: Even a single hair casts its shadow (Publilius Syrus).
 Another: A shadow owes its birth to light (John Gay).
 His statement is true that without light there would be no shadow.
 Jesus said: Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven (Matthew 5:16).

 Scripture records a couple of events in the life of Andrew.
 He brought his brother Peter to Jesus.
-He was involved in the conversation about end times with the Lord; along with Peter, James, and John (Mark 13:3-4).
+He was involved in the conversation about end times with the Lord; along with Peter, James, and John.
 He pointed out to the Lord the lad who had five barley loaves, and two small fishes, in which Jesus miraculously fed about five thousand people.

 After Christ's ascension Andrew preached in Jerusalem.
 Tradition has it that he was crucified because of his rebuke of a person's adherence to idolatry.
 He was reportedly nailed to the cross in the form of an X, hence came the name St. Andrew's Cross.